Neighboring Perturbations of Knowledge Editing on Large Language Models: Introduction

 In essence, our research offers three significant contributions: (1) This study pioneers the exploration of neighboring perturbations via appending new knowledge to LLMs.
 A metric of additivity is introduced and a new benchmark PEAK is constructed to gauge the degree of perturbation to neighboring knowledge.
 (2) Through comprehensive experiments, we observe that although established methods and LLMs absorb new knowledge effectively, they seriously disrupt the integrity of original correct knowledge and introduce unintentional false knowledge.
-(3) The plug-and-play \MODELNAME{} is proposed which is effective in mitigating neighboring perturbations when appending new knowledge.
-To facilitate others to reproduce our results, we will publish all data and source code later.
+(3) The plug-and-play \MODELNAME{} is proposed which is effective in mitigating neighboring perturbations when appending knowledge.
 We aspire that both our benchmark and method can shed light on the neighboring perturbations of knowledge editing on LLMs.